missfall111111/my-learning-record/treehole/blog.md

 Which university you finally get?
 Am I a coward ?
 I evev don't know such an important things of you.
 Just love you deeply and secretly,why I am afraid to let others know my love?
 Inferiority?
 Poverty?
 But my love is true,your shadow take root in my heart forever.
+# 2023.4.20
+I found a problem: When time is sufficient,I would be loose and start to play ,waste time till the deadline,while when you are busy,you become painful ,but you still squeeze time for others.
+Don't it strange?
+Why don't you do wnat you like whe you are free,and focus on study when busy.
+Let's talk another topic:girl.
+I become painful on this.
+I doubt that is there really exist a kind girl in my heart in this GUET?
+And I start to regret for my failure on college entrance exam.
+They are cheat you!
+Your failure don't let you meet the right person ,even is difficult to find someone to have a talk!
+I'm eager for a love with a girl I love !GOD!